If you are a new restaurant or plan to make major alterations to an existing establishment, you will need to submit a food service establishment plan.

-All food establishments that plan to sell prepared or packaged foods need a food establishment license from the Arlington County Public Health Division (ACPHD), Environmental Health Program.
+All food establishments that plan to sell prepared or packaged foods need a food establishment license from Arlington County.
 Licenses must be renewed annually.

-- Submit the construction plans, along with the Application for Foodservice Plan Review and pay the appropriate fees.
+- Submit your plans electronically, along with the Application for Foodservice Plan Review and pay the appropriate fees.

 - Please remember to include a contact person and phone number in the plans.

-- Once your plans are approved and you pay the appropriate fees, you will receive a food establishment license.
+- Once your plans are approved and you pay the appropriate fees, you may apply for a food establishment license.

 Food Service Establishment Plan